-- (1) Crossarms, brackets, and their supporting members. - (2) Insulators which support line conductors, jumpers, and incidental wires may extend one-half of their diameter into the climbing space. - (3) Conductors may extend one-half of their diameter into the climbing space. - (4) Suitably protected (covered only by wood, see Rule 22.8): - (a) Vertical risers; or - (b) Vertical runs; or - (c) Ground wires
+- (1) Crossarms, brackets, and their supporting members. - (2) Insulators which support line conductors, jumpers, and incidental wires may extend one-half of their diameter into the climbing space. - (3) Conductors may extend one-half of their diameter into the climbing space. - (4) Suitably protected: - (a) Vertical riser or runs covered only by wood (see Rule 22.8-B); - (b) Ground wires covered by wood per Rule 22.8 A1; - (c) Ground wires covered by plastic, or other non conductive material no greater than one half inch in diameter (see Rule 22.8 A3).